triciamedina/bookmarks-server/README.md

 # Bookmarks API

-An API for the Bookmarks client supporting GET, POST, DELETE.
+An API for the Bookmarks client supporting GET, POST, DELETE, PATCH.

 ## Set up